Care Coordination Spotlight:

 How are you using PatientPing today?

 PatientPing has made a huge difference in how we’re able to provide care services today.
-We’re now notified in real time as soon as one of our participants has a care event.
+We’re now notified in real-time as soon as one of our participants has a care event.
 We’re able to quickly follow up on these events, and make sure that we’re taking immediate action.

 How we use the PatientPing platform varies day-to-day.
-If I receive a Ping on a patient being discharged from the emergency department, I reach out to the care coordinator at the hospital to get the patient’s discharge plan so I can facilitate services, at-home visits, and also enroll the patient in the programs they need post-discharge.
+If I receive a Ping on a patient being discharged from the emergency department, I reach out to the care coordinator at the hospital to get the patient’s discharge plan so I can facilitate services, at-home visits and also enroll the patient in the programs they need post-discharge.

 For Pings received on patients in inpatient settings, I’ll also reach out to the care coordinator at the hospital to determine the patient’s reason for admission, what their expected length of stay is, and to discuss a post-discharge plan.
-I then sync with my colleagues internally on steps that need to be taken for the patient post-discharge, who from SASH will be responsible for handling what, and whether or not the patient should receive care at home or in a SNF.
-By having this information ahead of time, we’re now able to get ahead of the game, and be proactive in facilitating services for our SASH participants.
+I then sync with my colleagues internally on steps that need to be taken for the patient post-discharge, who from SASH will be responsible for handling what, and whether or not the patient should receive care at home or in an SNF.
+By having this information ahead of time, we’re now able to get ahead of the game and be proactive in facilitating services for our SASH participants.

 PatientPing also has great features that help to make my job easier.
-For example, their text and email notifications are really helpful for care coordinators like myself who are often away from their computers and on the road visiting members.
+For example, their text and email notifications are really helpful for care coordinators like me who are often away from their computers and on the road visiting members.
 With these notifications, I know that I’m never missing a care event.
 I also use PatientPing’s visit histories to view patients’ prior care events and if they are part of Medicare or Medicaid.
 Additionally, I can also see who patients’ primary care providers are, as well as any additional care team members.
 I also use PatientPing’s high utilizer flags to see which patients are frequently utilizing the ED.

 Can you tell us about a time when PatientPing helped you to improve care for a patient?

 I once received a Ping on a patient who was identified by PatientPing as a high utilizer.
 We looked into the patient’s visit history where we found that she had been presenting day after day to EDs in the area.
 I called the ED to learn more, and they explained that the patient had come in for multiple falls.
 When the ED discovered that nothing appeared to be broken, they would send her home.
 After speaking with the patient, we learned that she had no recollection of any of these falls.
 We discovered that the patient was suffering from severe memory loss, and was no longer able to live at home alone safely without medical support.
 We connected her to a program called Choices for Care, which has aides visit the patient’s home on a regular basis to assist her with her needs.
-Since we received this Ping, the patient has not returned to the emergency department, and is successfully receiving at-home services.
+Since we received this Ping, the patient has not returned to the emergency department and is successfully receiving at-home services.

 “I’m so thankful for PatientPing.
 It’s made a huge difference for us.
 When I first started at SASH almost 5 years ago, SASH was switching between different software and trying to find something just for the data tracking, we had no great resources at that point.
-PatientPing has been heaven sent.”
+PatientPing has been heaven-sent.”